mowemcfc/discRSS/README.md

 - [ ] init lastCheckedTime in CDK as time.now()
 - [x] eventbridge schedule for lambda
 - [x] update lastChecked from code
+- [ ] make as much of lambda async as possible
 - [ ] logging
   - [x] basic
   - [ ] structured